 Prior to founding Intrinsic, Carpenter became a self-taught web developer and graduated from the University of Wisconsin-Madison with a BBA in both finance and management.
 She is a member of the Forbes Finance Council, Forbes 30 under 30, and XBRL US (extensible Business Reporting Language).
 Carpenter serves on the board of CASA (Community Action Stops Abuse), the largest domestic violence shelter in Florida, and is an appointed member of the State of Florida Government Efficiency Task Force.

 William D. Kent, a native of St. Petersburg, is the President and CEO of George F. Young, Inc., which was established in St. Petersburg in 1919.
 George F. Young, Inc. is a full service-consulting firm that Civil Engineering, Traffic Engineering, Environmental Engineering, Subsurface Utility Locating, Landscape Architecture, Planning, Surveying and Mapping, Hydrographic Surveying, GPS/GIS, Environmental/Ecological and Commercial Real Estate services throughout Florida and the Caribbean Basin.

-Hartmut Liebel is President & CEO of iQor, a global provider of intelligent customer interaction and outsourcing solutions.
-Prior to joining iQor, Hartmut served as Chief Executive Officer of Jabil Global Services, a division of global electronics manufacturer Jabil Circuit, Inc.
+CEO of iQor, a global provider of intelligent customer interaction and outsourcing solutions.
+Prior to joining iQor, Hartmut served as chief executive officer of Jabil Global Services, a division of global electronics manufacturer Jabil Circuit, Inc.